Catch22¶

 Value of the

-tag in self.
-If not found, returns an error ifraise_error
+tag_nametag in self.
+If not found, returns an error ifraise_errorisTrue, otherwise it returnstag_value_default.

 - Raises: